CorgiTaco-MC/Data-Anchor/wiki/network/1.20.1/1.0.0.13+/java/c2s.md

     // Used to handle our packet when it is received.
     @Override
     public void handle(@Nullable Level level, @Nullable Player player) {
-      if (level instanceof ServerLevel serverLevel) { // Checks if our server is null for us and gives us access to a ServerLevel which we may need for ServerLevel specific functions. level.getServer().execute(() -> {
+      if (level instanceof ServerLevel serverLevel) { // Checks if our server level is null for us and gives us access to a ServerLevel which we may need for ServerLevel specific functions. level.getServer().execute(() -> {
               System.out.println("Received string from client: " + this.s);
           });